Cat6A – 11 Reasons Why It Should Be Your Standard in 2024

 What is CAT6A cabling?

-Category 6A Ethernet cables consist of 4 twisted pairs.
+Category 6A or Category 6 Augmented Ethernet cable is the new improved version of the Cat6.
+It consists of 4 twisted pairs encompassed in a thicker insulated jacket.
+The tighter twisted wiring offers better protection from electromagnetic interference and provides more reliable transmission with less crosstalk and noise.
 It can support 10GBASE-T up to 100 meters in channel length to establish faster transmissions and connectivity.

 The maximum bandwidth for CAT6A is between 250 MHz and 500 MHz.
 Lastly, these Ethernet cables are backward compatible with Cat6 and Cat5e patches and terminated using the RJ45 connector in the patch cord.